Natural resources

 The British Geological Survey (BGS) is a world-leading geological survey and global geoscience organisation, focused on public-good science for government and research to understand earth and environmental processes.

-BGS provides geological information for public and private sector users for use in areas such as construction project planning; finding sites for extracting geothermal energy or for storing carbon dioxide or nuclear waste; reducing the risk from natural hazards such as earthquakes or coastal erosion.
+BGS provides geological information for public and private sector users in areas such as construction; energy generation (e.g. finding sites for extracting geothermal energy or for storing carbon dioxide or nuclear waste); reducing the risk from natural hazards such as earthquakes or coastal erosion.

 Developing a new survey tool

-BGS developers wrote a custom plugin to set up a project for geological mapping.
+BGS developers wrote a custom QGIS plugin to set up a project for geological mapping.
 The plugin adds layers to any QGIS project, with a GeoPackage to store the data and all the styles and forms configured as needed.
-It also makes it quicker to add data in a parent-child relationship in QGIS.
-There is a bulk photo importer tool that lets surveyors link photos to locations with the option to include captions and thumbnails, and which can detect unlinked photos.
-The plugin also has a tool to generate reports in HTML and PDF formats.
+These layers are plain QGIS, so they just work in the Mergin Maps app.
+The plugin also provides custom map tools to efficiently edit data in a parent-child relationship in QGIS.
+There is a bulk photo importer tool for linking photos from external devices to locations.
+It includes caption editing, thumbnail creation and detection of unlinked photos.
+The plugin can also generate reports in HTML and PDF formats.

-The plugin configures the project with standard QGIS layers backed by a GeoPackage, so data can be edited via plain QGIS (with or without the BGS plugin) or with the Mergin Maps mobile app.
-Using QGIS on the Windows tablets gives surveyors access to advanced GIS tools for generating slope or hillshade maps, measuring distances, or using planar surfaces to predict where rock formations are likely to outcrop at the surface.
-Using the mobile app gives the benefit of a more portable device with longer battery life for surveys in places such as areas, which are better suited for mobile devices.
-Someone walking around with a large rugged Windows tablet around their neck can draw unwanted attention, while someone tapping on a phone can just blend in.
+Geologists can run QGIS on the Windows tablets, which gives them access in the field to GIS tools for generating slope maps or measuring distances and to plugins such as qgSurf for predicting where rock formations are likely to outcrop at the surface.
+Alternatively, they can use the Mergin Maps mobile app with the benefit of a more portable device with longer battery life.
+Mobile devices are also better suited for surveys in urban areas where walking around with a large rugged Windows tablet can draw unwanted attention.
+Someone tapping on a phone just blends in.

 Geological mapping project open in Mergin Maps mobile application.
 Photo courtesy: John A Stevenson